liferaft/kubekit/README.md

 kubekit delete cluster kubedemo
 ```

-Replace `aws` in the previous commands for `vsphere` get the same cluster on vSphere.
+Replace `ec2` in the previous commands for `vsphere` get the same cluster on vSphere.

 Go to the **Getting Started** section to get more information.

-## 1.14.
+## 1.15.
 KubeKit as a Service

 KubeKit can also be executed as a service allowing us to interact with KubeKit through a REST/HTTP API or gRPC API using mTLS (or not if disabled).